xiaolei1998/xiaolei1998.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Ph.D studengt in Computer Science from the University of Nottingham
+subtitle: Ph.D student in Computer Science from the University of Nottingham
 profile:
   align: right
   image: prof_pic.jpg